-The principal or librarian is responsible for ensuring that appropriate warning devices are posted.
+The teacher-librarian is responsible for ensuring that appropriate warning devices are posted.
 The warnings are to educate and warn individuals using school district equipment of the copyright law.
 Warning notices must be posted:

-- On or near copiers;
+- · On or near copiers;

 - On forms used to request copying services;

-- On video recorders:
+- On video recorders;

-- On computers: and.
+- On computers; and,

 - At the library and other places where interlibrary loan orders for copies of materials are accepted.